Detection Chokepoints: Starting from Scratch

 A better way to think about it is to flip the question.
 Instead of asking what the attacker is using, ask what part of this they can’t change.

 The term comes from military strategy.
-You force an opponent into a narrow passage they have to move through to reach their objective, and that bottleneck is where you hold the advantage: they can’t bring their full strength through it.
-It isn’t a new idea in detection engineering, either.
-The chokepoint language I use comes straight out of Matt Graeber’s threat research at Red Canary.
-The way he framed how to research a technique (work through what has to be true for it to succeed, then find the step the attacker can’t control) stuck with me, and it’s genuinely how I think about threats now.
+You force an opponent into a narrow passage they have to move through to reach their objective, and that bottleneck is where you hold the advantage: they have traverse the chokepoint in a specific manner.
+This isn’t a new idea in detection engineering, either.
+The chokepoint language I use comes straight out of Matt Graeber’s threat research at Red Canary and Joshua Prager from SpectreOps.
+Both research methodoligiesa (work through what has to be true for it to succeed, then find the step the attacker can’t control) resonated with me, and it’s genuinely how I think about threats now.
 That step they can’t control is the chokepoint, and it’s where durable detection lives.

 Take credential theft from LSASS.
 There are a lot of tools that do it (Mimikatz, comsvcs.dll,